deniska-ned/tcp_chat/README.md

 # simple tcp chat server

-use as client `telnet` for example
+use `telnet` as client, for example

 ###### PS